 compiled a very comprehensive document listing Green

 (contains palm oil) products sold in South Africa.
 Choosing Green might be easier than you think.

-If you are keen on finding out more about Borneo then have a look at this video by biologist Matt Jarvis on the last unblemished jewel.
+If you are keen on finding out more about Borneo then have a look at this film by videographer Matt Jarvis on the last unblemished jewel.

 To all readers a big thank you for your support.
 We love hearing from you, so feel free to leave a comment below and be sure to read the other articles in the series!

 Kulip, J. (2007).
 Gingers in Sabah and their traditional uses.
 Sepilok Bulletin, 7(1), 23-44.

 Kulip, J.et al (2010).
 Medicinal plants in Maliau Basin, Sabah, Malaysia.
 Journal of Tropical Biology & Conservation, 6, 21-33.